thameezb/docs/content/en/docs/release-info/matrix/2021-9-x-compat-matrix.md

 ---
-title: Armory Platform Compatibility Matrix for v3.x
+title: Armory Platform Compatibility Matrix for 2021.09 (LTS)
-linkTitle: 3.x Platform Compatibility
+linkTitle: 2021.09 (LTS) Platform Compatibility
-description: "Information about support and compatibility for the Armory Platform for Armory 3.x."
+description: "Information about support and compatibility for the Armory Platform for Armory 2021.09 (LTS)."
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#